 Benefits of Screen Sharing Software

-You might be worried that screen sharing could be a little clunky and difficult to use for those who aren’t experts in technology.
+You might be worried that screen sharing could be a little clunky and difficult to use for those who aren’t technology experts.
 In fact, nothing could be further from the truth.
-The latest generation of screen sharing tools are designed specifically to be easy for non-experts.
+The latest generation of screen sharing tools is designed specifically to be easy for non-experts.
 They make it simple to share the contents of your screen with colleagues.
 If anything, as we’ve noted, it involves less hassle than sending individual files.

 It can also assist with the provision of training and guidance, something else which has been complicated by the shift to remote working.
 Previously, training would have been provided in-person in an office, but as more of us work from home, that’s becoming less of a practical option.
 But it’s clearly not sufficient to offer training which consists simply of some YouTube videos, or PowerPoint presentations, or handbooks.
 Another option needs to be found.